minhnhat2/face-detection/README.md

 # face-detection
-đồ án cuối kỳ môn Machine Learning
+đồ án cuối kỳ môn Machine Learning - my report : Face detecion

 with file .png you need create it in 1 file name faces and run it with vscode, visual studio, pycharm,...(run with face_detection_with_camera.py)